PatilShreyas/NotyKT/docs/pages/noty-api/setting-up-heroku.md

-# Set up Heroku for Deployment 🚀
+# Set up Heroku for Deployment 🚀 [ARCHIVED]

-This project is currently deployed on [Heroku](https://heroku.com) which provides free of cost service for deployment and database.
+> **Note:** Heroku is no longer being used for deployment as they have started charging for their services.
+> The NotyKT API has been moved to Koyeb.
+Please refer to the [Koyeb deployment documentation](./deployment-koyeb.md)
+> for current deployment information.

-_Currently this API was deployed on https://noty-api.herokuapp.com._
+_This API was deployed on https://noty-api.herokuapp.com._

 ## 🤖 Setting up Heroku CLI